Psystec/Once-Human-Midi-Maestro/README.md

+﻿# The app has been redesigned and can now work with any game, not just Once Human.
+See Discord for more details.
+New GitHub repo coming soon.

-﻿# Once Human MIDI Maestro
+# Once Human MIDI Maestro

 Unleash your inner virtuoso in Once Human with Once Human Midi Maestro!
 This app lets you seamlessly play MIDI files or use a MIDI keyboard in the game.